 Data security

-Laboratories generate and store huge quantities of data, which poses a significant security risk.
-Mitigating the possibility of a data breach is particularly important when dealing with the sensitive nature of the samples and personal information processed on a daily basis.
-As it has been created for use by laboratories, a LIMS comprises industry compliance measures as standard for greater security.
+Laboratories generate and store huge amounts of data, posing a significant security risk.
+Mitigating the possibility of a data breach is particularly important when dealing with the sensitive nature of the samples and personal information processed daily.
+As it has been created for use by laboratories, LIMS comprises industry compliance measures as a standard for greater security.

 Quality control

 Enforcing quality control measures is critical to ensure that lab results are reliable and meet the high standards required by stakeholders and regulatory bodies.
-LIMS software helps to monitor instrument status, track samples and access up-to-date information.
+LIMS system software helps monitor instrument status, track samples, and access up-to-date information.
 Customizable process automation enables the creation of efficient, repeatable workflows in any facility, minimizing inconsistencies between experiments and research projects.

 Improved collaboration